vue-land/vue-land.github.io/docs/faq/checking-versions.md

 While the `package.json` will typically tell you the minimum version number, it usually won't be much help in identifying the exact version that is installed.
 If you need that then you've got a few options:

+- If you're running a development build of the application, Vue Devtools will tell you which version it is using.
+It's shown in the menu for selecting an application.
-- Check the `version` property in your code.
+- You can check the `version` property in your code.
 In Vue 2 that'll be in `Vue.version`.
 In Vue 3 you'd typically access it using `import { version } from 'vue'`, or via `app.version`.
 - Check the lock file.
 That'll be `package-lock.json`, `yarn.lock` or `pnpm-lock.yaml`, depending on which package manager the project uses.
 - `npm list` or `yarn list` or `pnpm list`, depending on which package manager you're using.